Triad High School (Illinois): Cheerleading

 The Triad varsity cheerleading squad won Illinois Cheerleading Coaches Association (ICCA) state titles in 2001 and 2002 in the Medium Varsity division.
 In 2006, they became the first squad to win both state championships (ICCA and IHSA).
 That was the first year that the Illinois High School Association considered cheerleading a sport.

 State championships

 In 1974, senior Fritz Nemsky became Triad High School's first state champion by winning the class "A" heavyweight wrestling championship.

 In 2007, junior Erin Wykoff became the school's first female state champion and first state champion in the biggest school division.
 She won the class "AA" discus championship at the IHSA State Track and Field Finals with a throw of 147 ft 9 in.
 Her twin sister, Kristin, finished 9th the same year.

 In 2011, senior Elizabeth Hampl captured a state championship in shot put.
 She won the "AA" shot put championship at the IHSA Track and Field Finals with a throw of 43 ft 5.5 in.

+In 2011, the Triad Knights girls' soccer team won the Class 2A State Championship on penalty kicks 4-1 over Marian following a 1-1 tie in regulation time.

 In 2016, senior Adam Nelson won a state championship in the 100 meter dash.
 He won the 2A boys title at the IHSA Track and Field finals with a time of 10.72 seconds.